Expressions

 Example:

-In the below example we have created a dataset in Knowledge Builder which consists of the Association Definition Person with attributes Employment and Scope.
+In the below example we have created a dataset in Knowledge Builder which consists of the Definition node Person with attributes Employment and Scope.
 But as you can see some people are missing Scope Attribute values in the list:

 We want to check if we are missing any data in the attribute “Scope” in the dataset, so we add a calculated column and add our expression: